Categories

 What if I need more color options?

-Although we offer fourteen different colors of insulation on our wire, we know that some jobs call for more.
+Even though we offer fourteen different colors for insulation on our wire, we know that some jobs call for more.
 This is why we offer stripped primary marine wire.
 By adding stripes, we increase the number of possible combinations to the hundreds.
-Literally, you could easily buy 100 different striped wires of ours and not be close to running out of options.
+Seriously, you could buy 100 different striped Pacer wires and not even be close to running out of options.
 Why use striped wire?
-It makes the process of finding a wires purpose much easier.
+It makes the process of finding a wire's purpose much easier.
 This makes repair, maintenance, and replacement a much easier task.
-Striped wire makes navigating your own electrical system a lot easier than otherwise.
+By utilizing striped marine wire, you simplify the process of navigating your electrical system.

 How do you terminate Primary Marine Wire?

-Terminating our Primary Marine Wire is easier than many people would guess.
+Terminating Pacer Primary Marine Wire is easier than standard wire.
 Our flexible proprietary insulation, while extremely tough and durable, is surprisingly easy to strip.
 This makes the process of installing our Primary Marine Wire a simple task.
-Once you have the proper tool, all you need to do is measure the correct amount of insulation to remove based on the terminal needed and the application at hand.
+Once you have the proper tool, all you need to do is measure the correct amount of insulation to remove based on the terminal or connector to be used.
 After you have removed the insulation, you will have access to the tinned copper conductors.

-Now, the next few steps may vary depending on the terminals or connectors you are using, but the basic idea is to have the upper grip of the terminal grab onto the tinned copper conductors and the lower grip of the terminal hold on to the insulation of the wire.
+The next few steps may vary depending on the terminals or connectors you are using, but the basic idea is to have the upper barrel of the terminal crimped onto the tinned copper conductors and the lower grip, or barrel, of the terminal encase the insulation of the wire.
 This dual grip on the wire gives strength to the connection point and reduces stress giving a longer life to the connection.
 This idea, coupled with the high levels of resistance that our Primary Marine Wire carries makes it the ideal choice for harsh environments.

 How long should my marine wire be and what gauge should I use?

 There is no one-size-fits-all answer for this question as the length of the wire and the gauge size are determined by the power requirements of the project at hand.
-One issue that seems to arise is that people tend to forget about voltage drop.
+One factor that should be carefully considered is voltage drop.

-You see, voltage drop is the process by which electrical potential is reduced due to resistance or impedance of the wire itself.
+Voltage drop is the process by which electrical potential is reduced due to resistance or impedance of the wire itself.
 This dissipation of energy affects the electrical circuit.
-The truth is that voltage drop is an unavoidable fact of life.
+The truth is that voltage drop is an unavoidable fact of reality.
 The good news is that we have you covered.
 Pacer offers a free voltage drop calculator to make the process of selecting the right size marine wire an easy one.

 What types of resistances does our Primary Marine Wire offer?